Becky139/GOT-Quiz/README.md

 - Functionality Requirements:
     - The user will be able to:
         - Be able to easily navigate the site to find the quiz or information they require.
-        - Be able to contact the site to report possible issues and also give suggestions.
+        - Be able to sign up to recieve news and updates.

 #### Structure
 The information above was then organized in a hierarchical tree structure, a site map, showing how users can navigate through the site with ease and efficiency, with the following results: